Rusty Nights

 If anything, I'm known for my depth of understanding on the topics that I do know.
 When I learn something, I really like to get into the nitty-gritty details.
 I have since I can remember, long before I was a programmer.

-I've ultimately known I've wanted to learn a new programming language for ~6 months now, but since I have no plans of going at it lightly, I've been 'shopping' languages for even longer.
+I've ultimately known I've wanted to learn a new programming language for some time now, but since I have no plans of going at it lightly, I've been 'shopping' languages for even longer.
 To some, it might seem indecisive, but I've gone back and forth between a few for these past couple months, trying to make a final decision between C#, Rust, or Clojure.

 C#